Contact us

 Property

-As a result of falling allowances, it is more important than ever to ensure that your investments are protected by tax-wrappers such as stocks & shares ISAs and pensions, but most tax-wrappers offer the benefit of sheltering your investments from CGT.
+Its important to ensure that your investments are protected by tax-wrappers such as stocks & shares ISAs and pensions, but most tax-wrappers offer the benefit of sheltering your investments from CGT.
 For most clients, we recommend utilising your ISA and pension allowance each year as an absolute priority for anyone looking to maximise the return on their investments and reduce the “tax drag” on their returns.

 In addition to investments held within tax wrappers, there are certain investments that are exempt from CGT.
 UK Government Bonds (otherwise known as GILTs) are exempted from CGT.
 Other specific tax-incentivised investments may also be excluded, such as qualifying Employee Share Schemes and Venture Capital Trusts (VCTs).
 Please note: these types of investments may carry a higher level of risk, and we recommend speaking to your Adviser to understand whether they will be suitable for your portfolio.

-How can investors reduce CGT on investments in the 2023/2024 tax year?
+How can investors reduce CGT on investments ?

-You can take several steps to try to mitigate the tax impact of the upcoming reductions in the CGT allowance, including:
+You can take several steps to try to mitigate the tax impact including:

 • Making use of the annual exempt amount you do have.